melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/record-offline.md

 1. Go to **Sessions**.
 2. Filter for **Scheduled** sessions.
 3. Click the link for the school you’re interested in.
-4. Click on the **Record offline** link at the top of the page to download the Excel file.
+4. Click on the **Record offline** link at the bottom of the Scheduled session dates block to download the Excel file.
 5. Save this locally.
 6. Once downloaded, a copy of the spreadsheet should be shared with all the nurses and admins attending the session.